flashboss/alfresco-tests-parent/README.md

 - ALfresco SDK 4.1.0
 - Alfresco community 6.2.0-ea

-To start add the dependency in your project sdk amp:
+To start add the dependency in your project sdk module:
 ```
    <dependency>
 		<groupId>it.vige</groupId>